 “Addiction thrives in the fertile soil of dishonesty.
 Honesty holds the ‘checkmate’ position on addiction.
 As soon as one is honest, the power of the negative cycle can stop.”

-– Angela Carrillo, Founder & COO, Brass Tacks Recovery
+– Angela Carrillo, Founder & CEO, Brass Tacks Recovery

-We sat down with Angela Carrillo, our Founder & COO, for her insight on one of the fundamental principles of recovery, honesty.
+We sat down with Angela Carrillo, our Founder & CEO, for her insight on one of the fundamental principles of recovery, honesty.

 Angela, why do you think honesty is so critical to long-term recovery?